 Note: if you clone a ruleset, and run an assessment with it, you will see findings for it that may appear to be duplicates of the findings for the original ruleset (same rule, entity).
 You can use exclusions to hide the duplicate findings (see below).

 From the Alerts view, you can perform these actions on events:

 - add comments to an event (these are visible to all viewers).

 - assign an event to a (Dome9) user, for further action (such as remedial actions)

 - change the severity of the event (this will affect the view, if the severity is one of the filter settings).

-- acknowledge an event (this marks the event as 'read')
+- acknowledge a finding (this marks the event as 'read')

 - create an exclusion for the finding